AUTHOR Q & A

 Q. When did you move from Ireland to the U.S?

 A. I was teaching primary (elementary) school in the Irish midlands when I left and moved to upstate New York at the very end of 1986.
 From 1981 to 1990, an estimated 200,000 people left Ireland.
 Many of us left for a better or more merciful job--or any job at all.
 But others left for what the British author and journalist John Walsh called, "existential reasons."
-My job was an unhappy one and, back then, Ireland still treated us women as unworthy of making our own career, educational or reproductive health decisions.
+My motivation to leave was a combination of these.
 Frankly, by the time I landed at JFK Airport on a freezing December night, I felt worn out and old.
 So in some ways, I came to America not to get rich or get published, but to get young.

-A. I don’t know how to not write.
-Plus, if I stopped writing, I think many people would cross the street to avoid cranky old me.
-On this issue, I love the quote from the poet Mary Ruefle’s 2022 commencement address to the graduates of the Bennington College Writing Seminars: “Writing is who you are, not what you do.”
+A. On this issue, I love the quote from the poet Mary Ruefle’s 2022 commencement address to the graduates of the Bennington College Writing Seminars: “Writing is who you are, not what you do.”
+I don’t know how to not write.
+If I stopped writing, I think many people would cross the street to avoid cranky me.

 Q. You also teach writing and speak on the wellness benefits of writing.
 Why?
 Isn’t it enough to just write?